deathbeds/jupyak/docs/new.md

 # request a preview site

-> make selections below, then use the sidebar to start a new Pull Request
+> Make selections below for the most common configuration options, then use the
+> _start pull request_ form to be redirected to GitHub.
+> A large number of other configuration options are _possible_, but are not yet fully described.

 <style>